keevitaja/keeper-laravel/readme.md

 `::hasPermission` checks, if user has permission given directly or through a role.

+Roles and permission work extremly well with laravel route filter system.
+See usage example below.

 ## Managing roles and permissions

 users, roles and permission tables have pivot relations.
 So to add user to role: